-Members may be eligible to purchase service credit for temporary or provisional employment provided the employment was continuous and immediately preceded a permanent or regular appointment in a position covered by the PERS.
+Members may be eligible to purchase service credit for temporary, provisional, or full-time substitute employment, provided the employment was continuous and immediately preceded a permanent or regular appointment in a position covered by the TPAF.

-- Members are allowed to purchase temporary service rendered under a former membership in a New Jersey State-administered retirement system (PERS, TPAF, etc.). - Part-time, hourly, and substitute service may be eligible for purchase.
+Members are allowed to purchase temporary service rendered under a former membership in a New Jersey State-administered, defined benefit retirement system (PERS, TPAF, etc.)